Head Collars for dogs.

 - Some new designs are full of faults in an effort to design something for the sake of a new product

 - Under the chin (my Simple Leader), best IMO as it seems to be the most effective design (Halti and Gentle Leader too)

 - Back of the head – martingale types like the Indi Dog

-- Side of the head – Gencon and other non patented designs
+- The side of the head – Gencon and other non-patented designs

-- Be aware of wide choice, choose what is most comfortable for your dog and what he is happiest wearing
+- Be aware of the choice, choose what is most comfortable for your dog and what he is the happiest wearing

 - Make sure the head collar is well made and from a respected company